aprameyak/StockTickerInfo/README.md

-This project displays a tkinter gui using python and takes a ticker symbol as input and allows the user to submit this query.
-Then it uses selenium chromedriver web scraping to return the stock's full name.
+A tkinter user interface allows users to enter a stock ticker and submit it.
+Once the submit is pressed, the web scraping using selenium webdriver for chrome performs a query.
+This gets a stock's full name from using the inputted ticker symbol and returns it in the graphical user interface.